 Two Worlds Festival is a ‘not for profit’ event that aims to grow organically into a recognised major event that entertains, educates, stimulates and promotes interaction and understanding across two cultures.

-The Foundation was started in 2011 by Cam Begg and Melissa Patterson, in partnership with the communities of North East Arnhem Land.
-It is leadership program to empower the next generation of young men from North East Arnhem Land.
+The Foundation was started in 2011 by Cam Begg and Melissa Patterson, in partnership with the communities of NE Arnhem Land.
+It is a leadership program to empower the next generation of young men and women from North East Arnhem Land.
 The vision of this Foundation is to enable them to walk confidently in ‘two worlds’.
-These young men learn about the world in which we live, gaining valuable knowledge and skills that help them thrive in this ever-changing, technology driven society.
+These young participants learn about the world in which we live, gaining valuable knowledge and skills that help them thrive in this ever-changing, technology driven society.
 They become independent and develop ‘life skills’ that enable them to live in both worlds.
 They will be the role models for their community in the future.
-The objective is to be able to expand and grow in the future to offer the leadership program to both boys and girls.

-For testimonials and more information on Marrma’ Rom Two Worlds Foundation visit www.mrf2worldsgeelong.org.au
+For testimonials and more information on Marrma’ Rom Two Worlds Foundation go to www.mrf2worlds.org.au

-For more information (and to hear the mesmerising sounds of Yirrmal), visit www.yirrmal.com
+For more information (and to hear the mesmerising sounds of Yirrmal), go to http://www.yirrmal.com/

-The Two Worlds Festival aims to fulfill two key objectives:
+The Two Worlds Festival aims to fulfil two key objectives

-- To create a culturally significant event that raises valuable funds to expand the Marrma Rom Foundation.
+- To create a culturally significant event that raises valuable funds to continue and expand the work of the Marrma’ Rom Two Worlds Foundation.

 - To bridge the gap of understanding between two cultures, by bringing them together and celebrating each other.
 The objective here is to create an engaging, interactive and inspiring space that is welcoming and fun.